The Iowa caucuses are six months away. Some Republicans worry Trump may be unstoppable

 Not everyone, however, agrees with the anti-Trump strategy.
 Former GOP pollster Frank Luntz, who has been running focus groups in Iowa, warned such messaging “makes it more likely that Trump wins because it turns him into a victim.”

-He said he’s found Republican voters are open to an alternative, but want someone who will deliver on Trump’s promises.
+He said he’s found Republican voters are open to an alternative and that the first GOP debate, scheduled for August 23rd, will be critical.

 “The moon and the stars will need to be aligned for Trump to be defeated,” he said.
 “And it will be done by the candidate that supports the Trump agenda but opposes the lack of success.”

 Political trajectories can change in an instant, particularly after voting begins.
-During the 2008 campaign, the eventual GOP nominee, Arizona Sen. John McCain, didn’t emerge as the race’s frontrunner until his January 2008 win in the New Hampshire primary.
-And then-Sen. Hillary Clinton appeared to have a clear advantage for the Democratic nomination, only to be overtaken by Barack Obama, after voting began.
+During the 2008 campaign, the eventual GOP nominee, Arizona Sen. John McCain, didn’t emerge as the race’s frontrunner until January 2008.
+And then-Sen. Hillary Clinton appeared to have a decisive advantage for the Democratic nomination until she was overtaken by Barack Obama.

 But no former president has mounted a run after losing reelection in the modern era.
 And Trump maintains a fervent hold on a portion of the party.
 Indeed, it was eight years ago this month when the then-reality star and political newcomer began to pull ahead in the polls, surpassing rival Jeb Bush to move into first place — a position he’d hold until he won the nomination.